Italian crib with a fountain (1989)

 Background with perspective according to the diorama techniques of the School of Barcelona, Claudio MATTEI, Ponte San Pietro (Italy)

-Here the event of the birth of Christ is transferred to the former ghetto, where the Israelites had to live until 1870.
+In this exhibit, the event of the birth of Christ is transferred to the former ghetto, where the Israelites had to live until 1870.
 The arcade of Octavian, a few dozen metres from the Marcello Theatre, is depicted.

 Figures in carved terracotta, Atelier CASTELLS, Barcelona, (S).